 ● Robust networking solutions increase system resilience and provide greater protection for sensitive information.

-1. Network Types by Geographical Area
+1. Based on Geographical Area

-2. Network Types by Transmission Medium
+2. Based on Transmission Medium

-3. Network Types by Communication Type
+3. Based on Communication Type

 A Personal Area Network (PAN) is the smallest type of network, used for connecting personal devices over a short range, typically a few meters around a single user.
 Devices like smartphones, tablets, smartwatches, and wireless headsets communicate using technologies such as Bluetooth, infrared, or NFC.